CodeChron/fullstack-js-with-meteor-react-docs/display_the_note_title_in_the_app_header_custom_la.md

 })
 ```

+Here, we are requiring a specific id in order to subscribe to the publication.
+Also, note that even though we only want one note document, we don't use  ``` findOne ``` since a publication needs to return a cursor.

 ## Create a note details container

 Since we are now going to be using data on this page, we need to wrap it in a container.